VysotskiVadim/VysotskiVadim.blog/_drafts/2021-04-27-story-counting-historical-data.markdown

 #### Analysis of results

 In my case *created stories* count trend was parallel to *closed stories*.
-At some point of time we had just stopped adding more stories and released the app.
+At some point in time, we had just stopped adding more stories and released the app.

 {% include image.html src="story-counting-release-created-closed-trends" alt="commutative flow for released app with trends" %}